-Most of us procrastinate… Correction: ALL of us procrastinate.
+Most of us procrastinate.
+Correction: ALL of us procrastinate.
 Heck, I even procrastinated writing this article.
+We’ve all been there at some point.
+Here are 5 tips for avoiding procrastination that can help you break out of paralysis and start producing at your peak.

 1. Reduce the Number of Decisions You Need to Make Throughout the Day.